Kevin Flaherty, real estate broker, smiling in a professional suit with a blue tie, representing the Flaherty Team.

 Is Mono a buyer's market?

-With 67 active listings and 3 May sales, buyers had substantial choice.
+With 81 active listings and 11 July sales, buyers still had meaningful choice.
 Seller strategy matters.

 What is the average Mono home price?